 - This could include:

-- Employment changes including starting work for the first time or taking on additional jobs
+- Changes to your employment including starting work for the first time, changing employer or taking on additional jobs

 - Starting to receive new income such as a personal, occupation or old age pensions, rent from property or casual earnings that are not taxed at source